 “For blogs and informational websites, I often don’t trust the built-in search to return better results than I’d get from Google.”
 1

-Websites can be categorized into 3 categories:
+Websites can be sorted into 3 navigation categories:

-Should the website then be designed to let users freely explore the content using search rather than guide them to where site owner wants them to go using site navigation?
-Can we expect to see sites with no main navigation links at all in the near future?
+Should the website then be designed to let users freely explore the content using search rather than guide them to where the site owner wants them to go using site navigation?
+Can we expect to see sites with no main navigation at all in the near future?

-What are the known patterns in searching and navigating
+Known patterns in searching and navigating

 - People very often use only search functionality on their mobiles.
 Complex navigation seldom works well on mobile devices and people just don’t use it.
 Instead they prefer to quickly insert the search word and go directly to the result page.

-- Search is the users’ escape when they are stuck in navigation – when they can’t find a reasonable place to go next, they often turn to the site’s search function.
+- Search is the user’s escape when they are stuck in navigation – when they can’t find a reasonable place to go next, they often turn to the site’s search function.

 According to Comprend (see source list below) 59% of web visitors frequently use the internal search engine to navigate on a website and 15% would rather use the search function than the hierarchical menu.
 What’s more, behavioral studies from the Nielsen Group and other research findings show that more than 50% of people visiting a start page on a website go straight to the internal search box in order to navigate.
-Those figures proves that search box becomes essential navigation tool on every website.
+Those figures prove that search box becomes essential navigation tool on every website.

-- on the 6th position of pages accessed directly
+- On the 6th position of pages accessed directly

-- on the 3rd position of pages most visited
+- On the 3rd position of pages most visited

 The data in Cludo’s analytics shows that there are on average 500 search words with results that are searched every day.